container-job-runner/cjr/README.md

 ### `project-root` (optional)

 If this option is specified then the field must be set to "auto".
-If the CJR setting *auto_project_root* is set to true using `cjr config:set auto_project_root true` then the cjr will automatically pick up the project-root if it is called from anywhere within the project root folder.
+If the CJR setting *auto-project-root* is set to true using `cjr config:set auto-project-root true` then the cjr will automatically pick up the project-root if it is called from anywhere within the project root folder.

 ### `stack` (optional)